saketh333/Data-Analyst-Nanodegree-Udacity/README.md

 4. Machine Learning - Build a classifier on Enron data to identify person of interest by analysing Emails and other features of the employees, Performed outlier detection, feature selection, feature scaling, validation, evaluation, parameter tuning to implement various algorithms  (Fraud detection using Machine Learning)

 5. Data Visualization - Created a Story using Tableau on Loan default dataset, Applied visulaization principles, collected user feedback to fine tune the visualization, clearly communicate the findings (Data Visualization using Tableau)

+6. Inferential Statistics - Analyzed the Stroop effect using descriptive statistics to provide an intuition about the data, and inferential statistics to draw a conclusion based on the results.
+(Test a Perpectual Phenomenon)